-At 5 April 2023, all DC funds were invested in the Scheme's default investment portfolio along with the DB assets.
+At 5 April 2024, all DC funds were invested in the Scheme's default investment portfolio along with the DB assets.
 The aims and objectives of the default arrangement are noted below with further details in the attached Statement of Investment Principles.

-- To maximise the return on the assets at an acceptable level of risk; - Having an asset allocation aligned to the agreed risk profile (broadly agreed to be 55% of funds invested in matching assets and the remaining 45% invested in return seeking assets); and - ▶ To ensure there is sufficient liquidity to meet liabilities as they arise.
+- To maximise the return on the assets at an acceptable level of risk; - Having an asset allocation aligned to the agreed risk profile (broadly agreed to be 55% of funds invested in matching assets and the remaining 45% invested in return seeking assets); and - To ensure there is sufficient liquidity to meet liabilities as they arise.

-The Trustee reviewed its default investment strategy during the Scheme year to 5 April 2023 following advice from the Scheme's Investment Consultant and Adviser (Argyle Consulting Limited) and input from the Scheme Actuary on the funding of DB benefits.
-Following that review, the Trustee implemented new default investment strategies in June 2023.
+The Trustee reviewed its default investment strategy during the Scheme year to 5 April 2024 (and again in August 2024) following advice from the Scheme's Investment Consultant and Adviser (Argyle Consulting Limited) and input from the Scheme Actuary on the funding of DB benefits.
+Following that review, the Trustee implemented new default investment strategies in June 2024.